 One thing the Florida theme parks don’t get enough credit for is their food.
-Disney in particular really does go above and beyond what you expect from a theme park, and while Universal has some catching up to do, the Harry Potter area's offer some amazing high quality items.
-So I thought I’d share with you a few of my favorite snacks i sampled while I was over there.
+Disney in particular really does go above and beyond what you expect from a theme park, and while Universal has some catching up to do, the Harry Potter area’s offer some amazing high-quality items.
+So I thought I’d share with you a few of my favourite Theme Park snacks I sampled while I was over there.

 I am writing this hungry, so let’s just jump right in!

 If you don’t know what a cronut is it’s exactly as it sounds, a doughnut made out of flaky layered croissant dough.
 I was a little sceptical but thought I’d give it a go and OMG it was so good!
 The cinnamon sugar meant it was sweet and flavourful while the hot and flaky layers were just a complete delight!
 It wasn’t overly heavy like some US deserts can be, just a buttery delicious delight!
 If you are on the dining plan like we were it’s just one snack credit and totally worth it.

 Butterbeer at The Hog’s Head, Hogsmeade, Islands of Adventure